solovieff/kibernikto/README.md

 - webpages
 - images

+Given an image Kibernikto will publish it to a free image hosting service and then process as a link.

 One Kibernikto instance can be connected to one Telegram bot and work with one group chat.
 Privately it talks to master only and denies other users.